UIZE/UIZE-JavaScript-Framework/README.md

 - HTML template modules
 - JavaScript library modules

-What's more, using the `powerful build system` and the `development server`, you can create your own URL handlers for new types of source files that should be ultimately wrapped in the form of JavaScript modules.
+What's more, using the powerful build system and the development server, you can create your own URL handlers for new types of source files that should be ultimately wrapped in the form of JavaScript modules.

 Basic Utility Belt Features
 ---------------------------

-UIZE provides a bunch of utility belt features right in the =Uize= base module, so you get that in addition to the `modules & dependency resolution` system.
+UIZE provides a bunch of utility belt features right in the =Uize= base module, so you get that in addition to the modules & dependency resolution system.

 Utility belt features include...